OrtalSemo/Basic_RAG/README.md

 # RAG Pipeline with Gemini API

-A Retrieval-Augmented Generation (RAG) pipeline that uses Google Gemini embeddings and PostgreSQL for semantic document search.
+A Retrieval-Augmented Generation (RAG) pipeline using Google Gemini embeddings and PostgreSQL for semantic search.

 ## Overview

-This project implements a simple but effective RAG system that:
-- Extracts text from PDF and DOCX documents
-- Splits text using configurable strategies
-- Generates embeddings using Google Gemini's text-embedding-004 model
-- Stores documents and embeddings in PostgreSQL
-- Performs semantic search using cosine similarity
+This project extracts text from documents, splits it into chunks, generates embeddings with Gemini, and stores them in PostgreSQL for fast semantic search.

 ## Installation